imsamiha/starter-academic/content/home/experience.md

     text_color_light: false
     image_darken: 0
 ---
-### Current Project
+### Dissertation

-Dynamics of SIR Model with Heterogeneous Response
+Dynamics of SIR Model with Switching Transmission Rate and Vaccination Rate Characterized by a Relay System or Preisach Operator

-With the supervision of my advisor I am currently writing a paper that discusses the implications of uniformity in public response to disease spread.

 ### Teaching